RAKR314 CM4 Base Board Flashing the OS

 sudo ./rpiboot

-- A few seconds later, you should see the boot volume mounted.
-The output of the CLI should be as follows:
+- A few seconds later, the boot volume should be mounted.
+The CLI output should look like this:

 rak@RAKR314 usbboot % sudo ./rpiboot